mirzanorazman/tong-tong/README.md

 ## Future plans
 One important feature that we did not implement is handwriting recognition.
 We realized that handwriting recognition is difficult to achieve in comparison to typed documents.
 So, a future plan would be to use Tensor Flow to build a machine learning model that could allow the app to recognize handwritten texts on the receipts.
 We want to also deploy the app live so that people can actually download it.

-**This project is done during MHacks 2019.
+**This project is a submission for MHacks 2019.
 Teammates are [Mirza Nor Azman](https://github.com/mirzanorazman), [Khairina Ibrahim](https://github.com/bintiibrahim), and [Mujahid Anuar](https://github.com/mujahidfa).
 All are/were students from University of Wisconsin-Madison.**

 Link to [Devpost](https://devpost.com/software/tong-tong).